AndroidLollipop/Sci/README.md

 output:
 { type: 'number', value: 55 }
+## important files
+see exampleProgram.js for an example program
+the parser is defined in tokParse.js
+the ast evaluator is defined in astEval.js
 ## example output for repl (ok, more like a pseudo-repl)
 var e = require("./simpleAndCleanInterfaceForRepl.js")
 var repl = e.getRepl()